MicrosoftDocs/Viva/Viva/glint/setup/patient-safety-survey.md

 ## Submitting the Viva Glint Patient Safety Survey for Leapfrog certification

-To submit the survey to Leapfrog for certification, it must include the 16 Leapfrog approved items in ths *exact* order:
+To submit the survey to Leapfrog for certification, it must include the 16 Leapfrog approved items in this *exact* order:
 1. Modeling
 1. Communication
 1. Root Cause